interTwin-eu/DT-Virgo-dags/Final_Release/README.md

-## GlitchFlow package
+## GlitchFlow module

-The GlitchFlow package contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
+The GlitchFlow module contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
 The model is logged to MLflow.
-The package contains:
+The module contains:

 - Data.py: same as for ANNALISA
 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>
   During the inference step the model is retrieved from the MLFlow catalogue. <br>
-- Model.py: module containing the Neural Network architecture definition and the metrics used during the training and inference step.
+- Model.py: package containing the Neural Network architecture definition and the metrics used during the training and inference step.
 - Trainer.py: TorchTrainer class used for model training.
 See itwinai documentation for more details https://itwinai.readthedocs.io/latest/how-it-works/training/training.html#itwinai-torchtrainer.
-- Inference.py: Module containing the inference step and a class for generating a synthetic dataset.
+- Inference.py: package containing the inference step and a class for generating a synthetic dataset.

  ## Pipeline execution